PureStorage-OpenConnect/Monitoring/Zabbix/README.md

 ### Zabbix monitoring extension for Pure Storage Flashblade.

-This module is provided in a shape of a Zabbix external checker that retrieves the performance and capacity metrics for the FlashBlade array by using the Zabbix trapper functionality.
+This module is provided in a shape of a Zabbix external checker that retrieves the performance and capacity metrics for the FlashBlade array and returns these back to the Zabbix server the by the trapper functionality.
 FlashBlade filesystems and object buckets are dinamically discovered and updated by the means of LLD (low-level discovery).

 ### Installation